M66B/FairEmail/FAQ.md

 * *451 4.7.0 Temporary server error.
 Please try again later.
 PRX4 ...* indicates a server configuration problem, please [see here](https://www.limilabs.com/blog/office365-temporary-server-error-please-try-again-later-prx4) or [see here](https://judeperera.wordpress.com/2019/10/11/fixing-451-4-7-0-temporary-server-error-please-try-again-later-prx4/).
 * *451 4.7.0 Temporary server error.
 Please try again later.
 PRX5 ...* indicates a server configuration problem, please [see here](https://www.limilabs.com/qa/4471/451-4-7-0-temporary-server-error-please-try-again-later-prx5)
 * *571 5.7.1 Relay access denied*: please double check the username and email address in the advanced identity settings (via the manual setup).
+* *550 5.7.1.You must check for new mail before sending mail ...
+Local senders are prohibited to send to local recipients without authentication*: did you enter a username/password and did you select either SSL/TLS or STARTTLS in the identity settings?
+You can try the identity option *Login before sending* (since version 1.2184).
 * Please [see here](https://support.google.com/a/answer/3726730) for more information and other SMTP error codes

 If you want to use the Gmail SMTP server to workaround a too strict outgoing spam filter or to improve delivery of messages: